YZHA-yuzi/CRC_Markovian/README.md

 The function `get_Nhat_psi` is used to obtain bias-corrected estimator.
 Note that, since the
 ![M\_{2,4}](https://latex.codecogs.com/png.latex?M_%7B2%2C4%7D "M_{2,4}")
-model only impose one untestable constraint, observed cell counts are used.
+model only impose one untestable constraint, observed cell counts coincide with their fitted values and are used for obtaining the bias-corrected estimate.

 ``` r
 # nc = the number of uniquely identified animals